MicrosoftDocs/SupportArticles-docs/support/sql/welcome-support-sql-server.md

 ---
 title: Welcome Support articles SQL Server
-description: This table of contents (TOC) lists Knowledge Base (KB) and other Support articles for Microsoft SQL Server. ms.prod: sql ms.technology: ms.date: 02/05/2020
+description: This table of contents (TOC) lists Knowledge Base (KB) and other Support articles for Microsoft SQL Server. ms.topic: article ms.prod: sql ms.technology: ms.date: 02/10/2020
 ---
 # Welcome to Support articles for SQL Server

-The articles in the table of contents (TOC) provide support for issues and mitigations for Microsoft SQL Server and closely related products.
+The articles in the table of contents (TOC) provide support for Microsoft SQL Server and closely related products.
+The articles discuss items such as the following:

+- The precise meaning of a particular error message mean.
+And what you can do to solve the problem.
+- Strategies for identifying why your SQL Server is not performing at the high speed you are used to.
+- Information about available service packs or cumulative updates that you can install.
+- Techniques for solving data problems, such as how to remove duplicate rows from a table.
+- And much more.

-Many of these Support articles are what Microsoft calls Knowledge Base (KB) articles.
+Many of these Support articles are what Microsoft informally calls _Knowledge Base_ (KB) articles.

 &nbsp;